Quantum-proof randomness extractors via operator space theory: Extractors

 \subsection{Quantum-proof as a completely bounded norm}

-Recall that the relevant norm for extractors is a maximum of two norms denoted $\cap\{2^k\ell_\infty,\ell_1\}$.
-Our objective is to extend this norm to matrices so that it gives an operator space structure and so that the requirement of quantum-proof extractors is captured.
-We discussed operator space structure for the $\ell_\infty$ norm as well as for the $\ell_1$ norm.
-Moreover, it is simple to define an operator space structure for the maximum of two norms, also called intersection norm because the corresponding unit ball is the intersection of the two unit balls of the two norms.
+Recall that the relevant norm for extractors is a maximum of two norms denoted $\cap\{2^k\ell^\infty_N,\ell^1_N\}$.
+Our objective is to extend this norm to matrices so that it gives an operator space and so that the requirement of quantum-proof extractors is captured.
+In Section~\ref{sec:operator_spaces} we discussed operator spaces for the $\ell^\infty_N$-norm as well as for the $\ell^1_N$-norm.
+Moreover, it is simple to define an operator space for the maximum of two norms (intersection norm), because the corresponding unit ball is the intersection of the two unit balls of the norms.
 However, it turns out that because of positivity issues, this norm is not the most adapted for our purpose.
-In order to introduce the norm we consider, it is useful to first see the norm defined above in terms of factorization norms.